-The "Outsourcing Philippines: Guide to doing it right" will cover absolutely everything you need to know.
-It'll dispel the myths, it'll uncover the BS, and it'll most importantly arm you with the knowledge and information to make an informed decision.
+The "Outsourcing Philippines: Guide to doing it right" will cover everything you need to know.
+It'll dispel the myths, it'll uncover the BS, and it'll, most importantly, arm you with the knowledge and information to make an informed decision.

 While outsourcing to the Philippines will save you a lot of money, regardless of how you do it, like any industry, there is always some cowboys lurking around the corner, often inflating prices for them to cream a bunch of money off the top.